Catram/mta-sts-response/README.md

-# mts-sts-response
+# mta-sts-response

-This project provides a Node.js package for handling responses in the MTS-STS response.
+This project provides a Node.js package for handling responses in the MTA-STS response.

 ## Author